Platform

 Indexer

-A separate worker watches Solana for TRUST events:
+A separate worker watches Solana for Company events:

 runtime_placements.trust_address. - Role assigned → mirror Director-tier role assignments.